 VPS hosting uses virtualization technology, which installs a virtual layer on top of the (OS) operating system of the server to divide to make partitions in the server allowing each user to install their own OS and software.

 It is costlier and more effective than shared Hosting and works well for medium traffic flow.
+Here’s some free trials to check out.

 Dedicated Server Hosting